-I have been putting a little TLC into sprucing up my kid’s playroom.
-You know…so it is is more than just a room that threw up Legos and Barbies.
+The start of school is creeping close and some I know have started school!
+If you need help with ideas for sprucing up your kid’s playroom or if you are a homeschooler and want to create an inviting school space, take a look below.
 My sister-in-law actually wanted me to make her the oversized Pottery Barn Kids vintage flashcards for her playroom.
-I did that this summer and had to make them for our playroom as well.
 I love the clean look and how large they are – which covers a lot of wall on the cheap.

 1×3” for the frames